Hamad-Anwar/Flutter-AuthX/README.md

 Follow these steps to set up Firebase authentication and Realtime Database in your Flutter app:

-### Setup Firebase

-1. **Create a Firebase Project:**
-   - Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
-   - Follow the instructions to set up your project.

-2. **Add an Android App:**
-   - Click on the "Android" icon and follow the setup instructions.
-   - Download the `google-services.json` file and add it to the `android/app` directory of your Flutter project.

-3. **Add an iOS App (if required):**
-   - Click on the "iOS" icon and follow the setup instructions.
-   - Download the `GoogleService-Info.plist` file and add it to the `ios/Runner` directory of your Flutter project.

-### Setup Realtime Database

-4. **Initialize Firebase in your Flutter App:**
-4. **Add `google-services.json`:** For Firebase setup, each developer needs to add their own `google-services.json` file obtained from their Firebase project.
-Place this file in the `android/app` directory.
-5. **Set Up Firebase Authentication:**
-   - Go to the Firebase Console and create a project.
-   - Enable the Email/Password sign-in method.
-   - Add your Android app to the project and download the `google-services.json` file.
-   - Add your iOS app if needed and download the `GoogleService-Info.plist` file.
-6. **Set Up Firebase Realtime Database:**
-   - In the Firebase Console, create a Realtime Database.
-   - Set up security rules as per your requirements.
-   - Update the Firebase configuration in your Flutter app code.

-7. Run the app: `flutter run`

 ## Dependencies

 This app utilizes the following dependencies: